exoplatform/plf-bonita/README.txt

  - Go into the folder /packaging/tomcat/pkg/target/tomcat
    Here is your eXo Platform for Bonita Tomcat distribution

- - Go into the folder /packaging/tomcat/pkg/target/tomcat/bonita/server/licences/
+ - Go into the folder /packaging/tomcat/pkg/target/tomcat/bonita/server/licenses/
-   Here you have to drop your Bonita Licences
+   Here you have to drop your Bonita Licenses

  - To build also documentations and archives used for distribution mvn clean install -Pexo-private,distrib